RheinMainScala/meetups/20150519-FP_chapter3/exercises/README.md

 The tests will fail with errors, as long as you have nothing implemented.
 Edit the file `src/main/scala/List.scala` to implement the exercises and re-run the tests to check the correctness.

+There are two Unit test files, one created by Franck and one by Martin.
+They use different testing frameworks but should both work with the method described above.